 It probably is.
 Some schemes promise to lower your tax bill for little or no real cost.
 They will say you do not have to do much more than pay the promoter and sign some papers without really delving into the tax arrangements.

 Pay in the form of loans

-Some schemes designed for contractors involve giving you some or all of your payment in the form of a loan that you’re not expected to pay back.
-It’s diverted through a chain of companies (sometimes offshore), trusts or partnerships and you’ll be told this is to save you tax.
+Some schemes are designed to give some or all of your payment in the form of a loan you’re not expected to pay back.
+It’s diverted through a chain of companies (sometimes offshore), trusts or partnerships, and you’ll be told this is to save you tax.
 We often deal with clients who come to us having used one of these arrangements and attempts to contact the promoter often fail as they regularly up sticks or change their name.

 The benefits of the scheme seem out of proportion to the money being generated or the cost of the scheme to you.
 The scheme promoter will claim there’s very little risk to your investment.

 The scheme involves money going around in a circle back to where it started or some similar artificial arrangement.